ktaranov/sqlserver-kit/Utilities/README.md

 This are possible as DbSchema is using its own image of the schema and saves it to XML file.

+<a id="dbghost"></a>
+## DBGhost
+Download page: [DBGhost]<br/>
+Release date: 2017-01-31<br/>
+Support Version: 2008/2012/2014/2016<br/>
+Author: Innovartis Ltd<br/>
+Free version: No<br/>
+Price: £430

+The Change Manager gives you all the tools to implement the full DB Ghost Process enabling you to script out your databases into individual DROP/CREATE scripts, place those scripts under source control, modify them there and then build and deploy from those scripts.

 [SSMS]:https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms
 [bcp Utility]:https://msdn.microsoft.com/en-us/library/ms162802.aspx
 [RML Utilities for SQL Server]:https://www.microsoft.com/en-us/download/details.aspx?id=4511